xcat2/confluent-docs/docs/el7rste.md

 From this point forward, any members of the rste group will pull in the RSTe software on install.

+# Directing xCAT to install to the RSTe array

 The disk to specify would be `/dev/md/Volume0_0`.
-For example:
+To do this in xCAT, create a file called  /install/custom/el7rste.partitions containing the following:

     ignoredisk --only-use=/dev/md/Volume0_0
     part /boot/efi --size 50 --ondisk /dev/md/Volume0_0 --fstype efi